zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/services/setup.md

 Copy the following commands into your terminal.
 These commands download the files needed to run the lab.
 (Note: *You should run these scripts as the oracle user*.
 Run a *whoami* to ensure the value *oracle* comes back.)

-1. If you aren't aady logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.
+1. If you aren't already logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.

 2. Start Cloudshell